jamescherti/minimal-emacs.d/README.md

 ### Loading the custom.el file

 **NOTE:** The author advises against loading `custom.el`.
 To disable it, set `custom-file` to the null device using `(setq custom-file null-device)`.
 Users are instead encouraged to define their configuration programmatically in files such as `post-init.el`.
-Maintaining configuration programmatically offers several advantages: it ensures transparency and reproducibility, facilitates version control.
-Unlike the automatically generated custom.el, which may introduce opaque or redundant settings, programmatic configuration is explicit and deterministic.
+Maintaining configuration programmatically offers several advantages: it ensures reproducibility and facilitates version control.
 This makes it easier to understand, audit, and evolve the configuration over time.

 In Emacs, customization variables modified via the UI (e.g., `M-x customize`) are typically stored in a separate file, commonly named `custom.el`.
 To ensure these settings are loaded during Emacs initialization, it is necessary to explicitly load this file if it exists.
 To accomplish this, add the following form to your `~/.emacs.d/post-init.el`: